 Some mums enjoy spending most of this time at home, but for others this may be more difficult.
 Feeling like you can’t leave the house can make you feel trapped – something that many people are feeling right now.

-Try not to think about what you can do, rather than what you can’t.
-For example, although you can’t visit friends or go and sit in a coffee shop, you do have a lot of precious time to bond with your baby.
+Try not to think about what you can do, rather than what you can’t (or don't feel comfortable doing).
+For example, although you can’t visit large groups of friends or don't want to go and sit in a coffee shop, you do have a lot of precious time to bond with your baby.

 It’s also important to take time for yourself.
 Try to:

 - eat well

 - rest as much as you can

 - read our tips on how to cope with sleepless nights